zerox80/adblocker-extension/README.md

 This extension provides basic ad and tracker blocking functionality by parsing a filter list (similar to EasyList format) and converting the rules into the format required by Chrome's `declarativeNetRequest` API.
 It prioritizes efficiency and adherence to the Manifest V3 architecture.

-**Blocking läuft im Browser‑Kernel, nicht in JavaScript**, da alle Filterregeln über die `declarativeNetRequest` API direkt im nativen Browser‑Engine umgesetzt werden.
+**Blocking runs in the browser kernel, not in JavaScript**, as all filter rules are implemented directly in the native browser engine via the `declarativeNetRequest` API.
 ## Features

 * **Manifest V3 Compliant:** Built using the modern Chrome extension platform.